imagej/imagej.github.io/_pages/plugins/stitching-2d-3d.md

 ## Stitch Image Grid Sequence

 This plugin complements the previous one by stitching a sequence of grid of image that must have the same X-Y grid configuration.
-Apart from the previous parameters, the user must now select the number of sections (*grid size z*), the file name template (for example "Tile\_Z{zzz}\_Y{yyy}\_X{xxx}.lsm"), the starting z value and the *output directory* where all resulting stitched images will be stored.
+Apart from the previous parameters, the user must now select the number of sections (*grid size z*), the file name template (for example `Tile_Z{zzz}_Y{yyy}_X{xxx}.lsm`), the starting z value and the *output directory* where all resulting stitched images will be stored.

 ## Stitch Collection of Images